sabotaylord/docsite/blog/2023-02-08-preflight-vs-inflight.md

 ## Closing thoughts

-For all these reasons, Wing's design encourages developers to create resources in preflight as the path of [least friction](./2023-02-02-good-cognitive-friction.md).
+For all these reasons, our design encourages developers to create resources in preflight as the path of [least friction](./2023-02-02-good-cognitive-friction.md).
 Since Wing will let you make network requests or make calls into JavaScript or TypeScript libraries in